davidarny/doodle-jump/README.md

 Library `SFML`  must be located in `lib/sfml`.
 If folder not found default settings of `CMake` will be accepted

 All necessary modules must be placed into `cmake_modules`.
-If folder not found то default settings of `CMake` will be accepted
+If folder not found default settings of `CMake` will be accepted

 [CMake](https://cmake.org/) - compilation processor